Foreverland/SYNCPropertyMapper/README.md

 ## Custom

-If you want to map your Core Data attribute with a JSON attribute that has different naming, you can do by adding `hyper.remoteKey` in the user info box with the value you want to map.

 ![Remote mapping documentation](https://raw.githubusercontent.com/SyncDB/NSManagedObject-HYPPropertyMapper/master/Resources/userInfo_documentation.png)

+* If you want to map your Core Data identifier (key) attribute with a JSON attribute that has different naming, you can do by adding `hyper.remoteKey` in the user info box with the value you want to map.

 ## Attribute Types